- Course Number:

 Upon successful completion of BA 256, the student will be able to:

-- Demonstrate an understanding of how to complete a basic set of forms and schedules for an individual taxpayer.
+- Complete a basic set of forms and schedules for an individual taxpayer.

-- Demonstrate a knowledge of current tax rules and regulations.
+- Understand and apply current tax rules and regulations.

 Course Content (Themes, Concepts, Issues and Skills)